2. Weekly video ‘mailbag’

 Step five: share your video

-Create a Canvas announcement to share your video with your students.
+Create an LMS announcement to share your video with your students.

 Support and resources